Below are key drivers of Anheuser-Busch InBev that present opportunities for upside or downside to the current Trefis price estimate:

 The global beer brand Budweiser has a premium brand positioning worldwide.
 With an increase in disposable incomes, consumers might shift to more expensive beer brands, boosting the brewer's volumes as well as revenues per unit volume.

-Recession in Brazil previously helped consumer spending, especially on beer.
+The recession in Brazil previously helped consumer spending, especially on beer.
 In Brazil, volume performance remained under pressure due to a challenging consumer environment, with declining real disposable income and the increase of the unemployment rate to its highest level since 1995.
-According to BUD, the beer industry volumes declined by approximately 5.3% in the year ended 31 December 2016 compared to the same period last year, and that its market share declined by 120 bps to 66.3%, based on AC Nielsen data.

 Flavored beer is an area that can provide growth for the company going forward.
 BUD has witnessed considerable success in this category in emerging and developed markets.
-For example, in South Africa, Flying Fish grew volumes in 2018 by recruiting females and younger LDA (legal drinking age) consumers into the beer category and grabbing share from cider.
-In Western Europe, Cubanisto, a rum-flavored premium beer, grew its top-line in FY 2018 by successfully competing against spirits in the nightlife occasion category.
+For example, in South Africa, Flying Fish grew volumes in 2018 by recruiting females and younger LDA (legal drinking age) consumers into the beer category and grabbing shares from cider.
+In Western Europe, Cubanisto, a rum-flavored premium beer, grew its top line over the recent years (except for 2020) by successfully competing against spirits in the nightlife occasion category.
 The company is also trying to make in-roads in the craft beer industry, with partnerships with almost a dozen craft breweries.
 The company's craft portfolio is growing ahead of the industry, driven by organic growth, as well as expanded distribution.
 Even in France, its Leffe brand has grown to become the number one beer brand by penetration.